-- The Settles Garage has been converted into the Bolsa Restaurant and approximately 1,850 square feet of office space. - The Kemp Garage has been converted into approximately 4,000 square feet of commercial space that was occupied by Bolsa Mercado.
+- The Settles Garage has been converted into the Bolsa Restaurant and approximately 1,850 square feet of office space. - The Kemp Garage was converted into approximately 4,000 square feet of commercial space that was occupied by Bolsa Mercado.
+On January 8, 2020 City Council approved an incentive in the amount of \$700,000 to renovate and open a Royal Blue Grocery store at this location. - The retail building at 633 West Davis Street has converted into approximately 10,400 square feet of shared workspace that is occupied by the Common Desk.

-- The retail building at 633 West Davis Street has converted into approximately 10,400 square feet of shared workspace that is occupied by the Common Desk. - The renovated Kessler Theater contains office and retail space for independent businesses, an instructional arts center for children and a performance venue. - The automotive garages that comprised Miguel's Auto Body Shop has been converted into two properties.
+- The renovated Kessler Theater contains office and retail space for independent businesses, an instructional arts center for children and a performance venue. - The automotive garages that comprised Miguel's Auto Body Shop has been converted into two properties.
 The first of which is occupied by the Oak Cliff Coffee Roasters.
 It contains a coffee roaster and 1,300 square foot café.
 The second building is occupied by Oil and Cotton and Davis Street Espresso. - Improve recreational opportunities and connections to City trails and open space within the District while providing better connections to County trails and other recreational amenities in the area.